panzerdp/dmitripavlutin.com/content/posts/2019-07-17-react-memo/index.md

 ### 2.1 Component renders often with the same props

-`React.memo()` is applied on pure functional components.
-These are components that given the same props, always render the same output.
+`React.memo()` is applied on functional components that given the same props, render the same output.

-The best case of wrapping a component in `React.memo()` is when you expect the pure functional component to render often and usually with the same props.
+The best case of wrapping a component in `React.memo()` is when you expect the functional component to render often and usually with the same props.

 A common situation that makes a component re-render with the same props is being forced to re-render by a parent component.